Independence

 Declarations of interest available on the website

-The declarations of interest are periodically updated, are publically available and are posted on the website.
-Those of members of the Standing Committee and Permanent Committees can be found at the relevant heading.
-The declarations of the members of ad-hoc committees will be found at the relevant advisory reports.
-If experts have contributed to various activities, a number of declarations of interest are available.
+The declarations of interest are periodically updated and publicly available on the Dutch website.
+Declarations of members of the Standing Committee and permanent committees can be found under the respective headings, while declarations of members of temporary committees are available in the relevant advisory reports.

 Contributing as a consulted expert or observer

-Sometimes, there are only a few experts with a particular expertise.
-If their input is vital to an advisory report but they have possible interests preventing them from becoming committee members, it is possible for them to act as a consulted expert.
-If an expert works for a Ministry or for an organization under its authority, he or she is automatically appointed structurally consulted expert.
-A consulted expert attends some of the deliberations or sometimes makes one-time contribution, but has no right to vote when conclusions and recommendations are formulated and does not bear joint responsibility for the content of the advisory report.
+Sometimes, there are only a few experts with particular expertise.
+If their input is vital to an advisory report but they have potential interests that prevent them from becoming committee members, it is possible for them to act as consulted experts.
+If an expert works for a ministry or an organisation under its authority, they are automatically appointed as structurally consulted experts.
+These consulted experts attend some of the deliberations or make occasional contributions, but do not have voting rights when conclusions and recommendations are formulated and do not share joint responsibility for the content of the advisory report.

-As a rule, one or more observers are assigned to a (Standing)Committee.
-They represent a Ministry or other governmental organization, but are not necessarily experts.
-Observers have often been involved in formulating a request for advice and will be involved in formulating a ministerial response to the advisory report or in implementing policy measures.
-Like consulted experts they have no right to vote.
+As a rule, one or more observers are assigned to a (permanent) committee.
+These observers represent a ministry or other governmental organisation, but are not necessarily experts.
+Observers often participate in formulating requests for advice and are involved in shaping ministerial responses to advisory reports or implementing policy measures.
+Similar to consulted experts, observers do not have voting rights.